paxdev/paxdev.github.io/_posts/2018-11-27-kubernetes-url-rewriting.md

 ---
-  title: Kubernetes Ingress URL rewriting.
+  title: Kubernetes Ingress URL Rewriting.
   header:
     subheading: Rewrite your Ingress URLs to match your application
 ---